Soniaprogram/Amazon_Vine_Analysis/README.md

 ## Overview of the analysis

 I have been tasked with analyzing Amazon reviews written by members of the paid Amazon Vine program.
-The Amazon Vine program is a service that allows manufacturers and publishers to receive reviews for their producs.
+The Amazon Vine program is a service that allows manufacturers and publishers to receive reviews for their products.
 Using my knowledge of PySpark, I determined if there is any bias towards reviews that were written as a part of the Vine program.
 For this analysis, I determined if having a paid Vine review makes a difference in the percentage of 5-star reviews.

 ## Results